Tresjs/repl/README.md

   // and default to the "preview" tab
   outputMode: query.get('outputMode') || 'preview',

-  // specify the default URL to import Vue runtime from in the sandbox
+  // specify the default URL to import Vue runtime from in the repl
   // default is the CDN link from jsdelivr.com with version matching Vue's version
   // from peerDependency
   defaultVueRuntimeURL: 'cdn link to vue.runtime.esm-browser.js',